 Rage Arts allow the player to sacrifice their normal attack power in exchange for a boost to critical attack damage once their health is low and Power Crush lets them continue attacks even while being hit by an opponent.
 Additionally, the game is set after the events of Tekken 6, with the story focusing on the events that precede Heihachi and Kazuya’s final battle.

 Ultimate Marvel vs. Capcom 3

-While it may not be the most recent entry in the series, with that title belonging to Marvel vs. Capcom: Infinite, Ultimate Marvel vs. Capcom 3 is simply put, a more polished and overall better looking game.
+While it may not be the most recent entry in the series, with the title belonging to Marvel vs. Capcom: Infinite, Ultimate Marvel vs. Capcom 3 is simply put a more polished and overall better-looking game.
 The 3v3 tag battle fighter includes the original 36 characters from Marvel vs. Capcom 3: Fate of Two Worlds as well as 12 new ones, making for a grand total of 48 unique fighters.

 The King of Fighters XIV